rfc-editor/draft-nottingham-avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 When centralization is purposefully allowed in an Internet function, protocol designers often attempt to mitigate the associated risks using technical measures such as federation (see {{federation}}) and operational governance structures (see {{multi}}).

-Protocols that successfully do so are often reused to avoid the considerable cost and risk of re-implementing those mitigations.
-For example, if a protocol requires a coordinated, global naming function, incorporating the Domain Name System is usually preferable to establishing a new system.
+Protocols that successfully do so are often reused to avoid the considerable cost and risk of reimplementing those mitigations.
+For example, if a protocol requires a coordinated global naming function, incorporating the Domain Name System is usually preferable to establishing a new system.

 # Future Work {#conclude}